 The current pandemic has made it difficult for organizations to plan.
 There is so much uncertainty as to the course of the disease and its potential impact on the timing and nature of programming and operations.
 Under these circumstances, two kinds of planning need to occur—scenario planning and paradigm planning.

-Scenario planning: Sound leadership during a crisis involves making wise decisions as to the best course of action while events are unfolding.
+Sound leadership during a crisis involves making wise decisions as to the best course of action while events are unfolding.
 But because things occur quickly and unpredictably, decisions and actions taken at one point may need to change at another.
 One way to address this issue, especially in the early stages of a crisis, is to engage in “scenario planning.”
 In the face of uncertainty, one simply plays out the implications of different alternatives.
 If X occurs, then we, the organization, will take the following actions, but if Y occurs, then we will take another set of actions.
 By being clear about when and how the organization will respond given different events (or scenarios), some of the uncertainty and surprise is taken out of the decision-making process in real time.
 This is especially true when the actions might result in layoffs or reductions in staff salaries or the elimination of programs on which constituents depend.

 During this Covid-19 crisis, one of our clients—Play On Philly—held frequent emergency board meetings to consider different scenario action plans.
 As conditions changed, a small team updated likely scenarios and shared their recommendations with board members, staff, constituents, and funders.
 This leadership group displayed a calm but firm hand in steering the institution toward what appeared to be the most prudent course throughout the crisis, preserving, to the extent possible, the key mission-related activities of the organization and pre-pandemic staffing levels.

 Like Play On Philly, organizations should consider developing a scenario chart that graphically and simply lays out alternative actions in relation to real world events.
-[A generic chart is offered above for a sample social service organization (the actual chart would also include back-up detail).]
+[A generic chart is offered below for a sample social service organization (the actual chart would also include back-up detail).]

-The scenario timeline: The chart includes an implicit timeline but instead of actual dates, it describes triggers leading to certain action paths.
+The chart above includes an implicit timeline but instead of actual dates, it describes triggers leading to certain action paths.
 Much uncertainty may still remain concerning when events will occur—events over which the organization and its leadership have no control.
 So the timeline replaces dates with descriptive phases and enhances their character by labeling them with colors—red, yellow, and green.
 In the red phase, very little can proceed because there are too many barriers in place.
 More is possible in the yellow phase as barriers are removed, and things proceed more rapidly in the green phase.
-The figure above shows what a portion of such a timeline might look like though many more categories (horizontal columns) can be added:
+The figure above shows what a portion of such a timeline might look like though many more categories (horizontal columns) can be added.

-Paradigm planning: Scenario planning is an effective tool to help an organization get through a crisis.
+Scenario planning is an effective tool to help an organization get through a crisis.
 But it does not address longer-term issues.
 What will happen after the crisis?
 What will have changed and how should the organization respond?
 Looking ahead five years, how will the activities, staffing, finances, and organizational structure of the organization be different?
 How will the paradigm for programming and operations be transformed in what some call “the new normal?”

 In a sense, paradigm planning is very much like long-range strategic planning which our client, Play On Philly, had done with us a couple of years before the pandemic hit.
 Even so, it was necessary to revisit assumptions in the plan.
 Their paradigm planning work is currently in process and is looking at the macro-environment; the strengths, weaknesses, opportunities, and threats to the organization; its staffing, finances, programs, and organizational capacity.
 Its leadership is developing a vision for the future with the operational and financial implications of achieving it.
 As always, the mission of the organization is the fundamental driver of the plan, but needs to be assessed and possibly modified if the changes that have been wrought by the crisis are substantial enough.